 If you have the right amount of liability coverage with an insurer who offers SR-22s, you won’t need anything but to request they file one with the DMV for you.
-But, if they don’t provide them (or you don’t already have insurance), you’ll need to provide some basic information about yourself and your vehicle, including:
+But, if they don’t provide this filing (or you don’t already have insurance), you’ll need to provide some basic information about yourself and your vehicle, including:

 - Valid license